4.36 from 84 votes

 The perfect fall treat, these healthier baked apple cider donuts are made with whole wheat pastry flour, coconut sugar, Greek yogurt, and coconut oil.

-• unsweetened apple sauce – any kind works great and you can use cinnamon unsweetened apple sauce for more cinnamon flavor.
+• unsweetened apple sauce – any kind works great.
 I like to use my recipe for homemade applesauce.

 • whole-wheat pastry flour – more fiber, protein, and other nutrients than traditional white flour.
 I prefer using Bob’s Red Mill Whole-Wheat Pastry Flour.